Thanksgiving: In Canada

 According to some historians, the first celebration of Thanksgiving in North America occurred during the 1578 voyage of Martin Frobisher from England in search of the Northwest Passage.
 Other researchers, however, state that "there is no compelling narrative of the origins of the Canadian Thanksgiving day."

-Antecedents for Canadian Thanksgiving are also sometimes traced to the French settlers who came to New France in the 17th century, who celebrated their successful harvests.
+Antecedents for Thanksgiving in Canada are also sometimes traced to the French settlers who came to New France in the 17th century, who celebrated their successful harvests.
 The French settlers in the area typically had feasts at the end of the harvest season.
 They continued throughout the winter season, even sharing food with the indigenous peoples of the area.

 As settlers arrived in Nova Scotia from New England after 1700, late autumn Thanksgiving celebrations became commonplace.
 New immigrants into the country—such as the Irish, Scottish, and Germans—also added their own traditions to the harvest celebrations.
 Most of the U.S. aspects of Thanksgiving (such as the turkey) were incorporated when United Empire Loyalists began to flee from the United States during and after the American Revolution and settled in Canada.

 In 1859, the government of the provinces of Canada declared a Thanksgiving Day in which "all Canadians [were asked] to spend the holiday in 'public and solemn' recognition of God's mercies."
 On 9 October 1879, Canada's Governor General, the Marquis of Lorne, declared November 6 as "a day of General Thanksgiving to Almighty God for the bountiful harvest with which Canada has been blessed."
 The Canadian Parliament on 31 January 1957 applied the same language in its proclamation for the modern holiday: "A Day of General Thanksgiving to Almighty God for the bountiful harvest with which Canada has been blessed—to be observed on the second Monday in October."